phiglump/Asteroids/README.md

 # Future Development
 We would love to complete this game and remove all of the bugs creating a well rounded complete game.
 It also wouldn't be a bad idea to make the program more dynamic in that you can have more less asteroids, different types of firing styles, bosses, and much more.
 There are plenty of things that this code can be improved on.

+# How did the development go?
+For the most part, while there were plenty of stress full days the project went very well.
+A great benefit for us was that we live in the same dorm room which allowed us to be able to get with each other quite often without much effort.
+This made communication a breeze between the two of us aswell.